Bicycles are Forever – The Nuku Experience

 How can research findings be effectively shared with policymakers, artists, and the broader public?
 We partnered with the UNEP Active Mobility Unit, the international organization of city museums CAMOC, and Nuku Studio to organize a workshop, an exhibit, and policy discussions in Tamale, a town in northern Ghana.
 Over the course of a week, we discussed chapters, compared case studies, and more.

-Annemarie de Wildt (CAMOC) collaborated with the Nuku Studio team, young Tamale photographer Gideon Asmah, and the archives of photographers James Barnor and Willis Bell to create the Bicycles are Forever exhibit.
+Annemarie de Wildt (CAMOC) collaborated with the Nuku Studio team, young Tamale photographer Gideon Asmah, and the archives of photographers James Barnor and Willis Bell to create the Bicycles Forever exhibit.
 The exhibit featured reusable banner images, text, and infographics representing each city, making this public outreach module adaptable to various contexts.

 Ruth Oldenziel, Project Lead and Annemarie de Wildt, Curator Emeritus & CAMOC Vice-President

-Bicycles are Forever partnered with UNEP in Ghana to bring together researchers, artists, and policymakers to address issues in infrastructure, management, and research communication.
+Bicycles Forever partnered with UNEP in Ghana to bring together researchers, artists, and policymakers to address issues in infrastructure, management, and research communication.
 Policymakers often struggle to apply research findings to solve problems, while researchers frequently face challenges in effectively communicating their findings to those who can implement change.
 We are now exploring how to take the exhibit on the road, co-creating with local partners.
 Our workshop and exhibition united stakeholders in the unique setting of Nuku Studio, embodying the Cycling Cities experience.